mszekalski/Hang/README.md

 The core of Hang is built using Ruby on Rails with a React front end.
 The technology that powers the real time collaberation features of Hang is called "Action Cable" which allows for the creation of websockets so that messages can be sent and received instantaneously.

-Delve deep into ~2 features that show off your technical abilities.
-Discuss both the challenges faced and your brilliant solutions.

 -Live Chat
   As stated, live chat is run using Action Cable.
 Included starting with Rails 5.0 it allows for the creation of web sockets, which allow for live, two way, data exchange between users.
 This helps provide the core feature of slack which is live message exchange.
 Action Cable allowed me to create and broadcast messages to all users subscribed to the channel.
 Theo code below highlights exactly what happens when a user connects to Hang and when a message is received by Action Cable so that it is broadcasted to all the subscribed users.